Q: Is CBD legal?

 A: Yes and no, and here’s why.
 Last December, CBD enthusiasts celebrated big when Congress passed the 2018 Farm Bill, removing industrial hemp from the Schedule 1 drugs list and greenlighting farmers to grow hemp more freely.
 “This means hemp-derived CBD products are now legal to ship in the U.S., which has led to the recent retail boom,” says Kelly Bumgarner, cofounder of Cannuka.

-is sourcing when it
+Q: How important is sourcing when it comes to CBD?

 A: “High-quality hemp is key to a premium CBD product,” Ashley Lewis, cofounder of CBD e-tailer Fleur Marché, stresses.
 “Hemp is a ‘bioaccumulator,’ meaning it absorbs anything in the soil around it.
 If it’s grown in or around areas where there are pesticides or heavy metals, it will suck all that bad stuff right up.
 So, it’s important to know that the hemp in your product is grown according to the highest standards tested to ensure its purity.”